pvtl-pre/tap-made-simple/docs/step-by-step.md

 export PARAMS_YAML=local-config/params.yaml
 ```

-Ensure that your copy of `params.yaml` indicates your Jumpbox OS: OSX or Linux
+Ensure that your copy of `params.yaml` indicates your Jumpbox OS: MacOS or Linux

 ## Azure Infrastructure